sww1235/gene-home-automation/RPi-Process.md

 sudo apt-get install -y python-smbus sudo apt-get install -y i2c-tools
 ```

+**NOTE:** Make sure to wait until each command has completed before typing the
+next one as some may take some time to complete.

 This installs all the tools that we will need, to work with the GPIO and Amazon.